Avoid

 President Hinckley, known for his optimism, said, "Criticism, faultfinding, evil speaking-these are the sentiments of our day....
 Everywhere is heard the insulting remark, the sarcastic comment, the verbal attack against the reputations of others.
 Sadly, these are too often the bases of our conversation.
 In our homes, wives cry and children break down emotionally under critical attacks from husbands and fathers.
 Criticism is the seed of divorce, and it develops rebellion in our young.
 Sometimes it leads even to the destruction of individual self-worth...

-am asking that we stop seeking out the storms and problems of life, and enjoy more fully the sunlight. am suggesting that as we go through life we concentrate on the positive.
-I am asking that we look little deeper for the good, that we halt the sounds of insult and sarcasm, that we more generously compliment virtue and effort. am not asking that all criticism be silenced.
+I am asking that we stop seeking out the storms and problems of life, and enjoy more fully the sunlight.
+I am suggesting that as we go through life we concentrate on the positive.
+I am asking that we look a little deeper for the good, that we halt the sounds of insult and sarcasm, that we more generously compliment virtue and effort.
+I am not asking that all criticism be silenced.
 Growth comes of correction.
 Strength comes of repentance.
 Wise is the man who can acknowledge mistakes pointed out by others and change his course of action.

-What am suggesting is that each of us turn from the negativism that spreads through our society and look for the remarkable good among those with whom we associate, that we speak of one another’s virtues more than we speak of one another’s faults, that optimism replace pessimism, that our faith exceed our fears.
-When was young man and was inclined to speak critically of people or events, my father would say: 'Pessimists do not contribute, unbelievers do not create, doubters do not achieve.'"
+What I am suggesting is that each of us turn from the negativism that spreads through our society and look for the remarkable good among those with whom we associate, that we speak of one another’s virtues more than we speak of one another’s faults, that optimism replace pessimism, that our faith exceed our fears.
+When I was a young man and was inclined to speak critically of people or events, my father would say: 'Pessimists do not contribute, unbelievers do not create, doubters do not achieve.'"
 (Find the full talk HERE.)

-Found HERE
+Found HERE |

 3. Complaining